 In evaluating this data, focus on two primary areas for each outcome: the percentage of increase from pre-test to post-test and the magnitude of the post-test percentage.
-In looking at transitional mathematics, language arts, and the aggregate amounts, the percent of increase falls between 35.8% and 59.7%.
-The post-test scores closely approach or go beyond 70%.
+In looking at transitional mathematics, language arts, learning strategies, and the aggregate amounts, the percent of increase falls between 39% and 61%.
+The post-test scores are 70% or above.
 In transitional courses, students must score 70% or a letter grade of C in the course to pass.
-These post-test scores validate that students demonstrated comprehension in General Education Outcomes 1, 2, and 3.
+These post-test scores validate that students demonstrated comprehension in General Education Outcomes 1, 2, 3, and 4.